camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 :::

 To learn more about implementing retry logic in your BPMN diagram, you can refer to the [Camunda BPMN examples](https://camunda.com/bpmn/examples/) page, which includes examples of BPMN diagrams with timer and loop configurations.

+## Appendix

+### AWS authentication types

+There are 2 options of authenticating the **Connector** with AWS.

+- Choose `Credentials` option in the `Authentication` dropdown, if you have a valid pair of access and secret key provided by your AWS account administrator.
+This option is applicable for both SaaS and self-managed option.
+- Choose `Default Credentials Chain (Hybrid/Self-Managed only)` option in the `Authentication` dropdown, if your system is configured implicit authentication mechanism, such as role-based authentication, credentials supplied via environment variables, or files on target host.
+Please keep in mind, that this option is applicable only for self-managed or hybrid distribution.
+This approach uses the [Default Credential Provider Chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) to resolve required credentials.
+-